Remembering who we are through presence, practice, and community.

 ~ Suzuki Roshi

-We can unearth a pristine awareness that uproots the causes and conditions of suffering.
-Life becomes less about demands and expectations and more about curiosity, and about the spontaneity and creativity of our innate intelligence.
+As we listen to our longing, we unearth a presence that uproots the causes and conditions of suffering.
+Life becomes less about demands and expectations, and more about curiosity—and about the spontaneity and creativity of our innate intelligence.

 Adam Moskowitz